oshyTheVll/rikaA/README.md

 and finally the .bat file launches rikaA.js but you need to copy the rikaA.js path and put it inside.

-copy rikaA.js path (right click on it and copy path) open .bat with notepad or whatever you like you gonna see
+1. copy rikaA.js path (right click on it and copy path)
+2. open .bat with notepad or whatever you like
+3. you gonna see "Your-rikaA.js-path-here" select it all and paste your path

 hope you like it..